 Things to consider before buying a Mac for music production

-When choosing the best computer for music production, consider these three main factors:
+When choosing the best computer for music production, consider these two key factors:

-The first thing to do when deciding which Mac to choose is to decide whether you need a stationary computer or a laptop.
+Among the first things to consider when deciding which Mac to choose is to think over whether you need a desktop computer or a laptop.
 The latter option is the best decision for musicians who work in many different locations and want to keep everything they need for work in one place.

-If you’re planning to use a lot of additional instruments such as monitors, headphones, USB instruments, and other audio interfaces, a limited number of USB ports might be an issue.
-Always check and compare the Connections sections when reviewing Mac specifications.
+Using a lot of additional instruments such as monitors, headphones, USB instruments, and other audio interfaces is essential.
+That’s why a limited number of USB ports might become an issue.
+Do check and compare the Connections sections when reviewing Mac specifications.